ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/description.md

 ### 3.3.
 Delivery

-Try to send this document to yourself ... does the mail solution detects anything suspicious?
+Try to send this document as attachment to yourself ... does the mail solution detects anything suspicious? do you even get the e-mail or a notification of suspicious mail?

+For this step, attackers usually employ different social engineering techniques to get their link of malware to the victim.
+Complete the following tryhackme room and learn about them: https://tryhackme.com/room/commonattacks

 #### 3.3.1